-'--no-plt-align?
+'--no-plt-align'

-Use these options to control whether individual PLT call stubs are padded so that they don't cross a 32-byte boundary, or to the specified power of two boundary when using --plt-align=.
-Note that this isn't alignment in the usual sense.
-By default PLT call stubs are packed tightly.
+Use these options to control whether individual PLT call stubs are aligned to a 32-byte boundary, or to the specified power of two boundary when using --plt-align=.
+A negative value may be specified to pad PLT call stubs so that they do not cross the specified power of two boundary (or the minimum number of boundaries if a PLT stub is so large that it must cross a boundary).
+By default PLT call stubs are aligned to 32-byte boundaries.

-'''

 '--plt-static-chain'

-'''

-'''

 '--no-plt-static-chain'

-'''